Risk Factors

 .

-Risk factors are those characteristics linked with child abuse and neglect—they may or may not be direct causes.
+Risk factors are those characteristics linked with child abuse and neglect—they

-risk factors
+risk factors |

 Comments